If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 In some circumstances, the cruise itinerary can be changed last minute.
 This could be as little as an hour or two before the cruise ship is set to dock.

-A last-minute change in itinerary is particularly common in cruise ports where guests have to use a tender to get to land.
+A last-minute change in itinerary is particularly common in cruise ports where guests have to use a Tender Boat to get to land.

 Cruise Lines May Use Substitute Ports

 Cruise ports can be missed or amended with little to no warning.
-In most circumstances, the cruise line will try to have a substitute port ready which they can visit but this isn’t always possible.
+In most circumstances, the cruise line will try to have a substitute port ready that they can visit – but this isn’t always possible.

-If there isn’t anywhere for a cruise ship to go the port day may become a sea day and the cruise lines are prepared for eventualities like this.
-Most cruise lines will have a backup schedule for a bonus sea day which may occur from missing a cruise port.
+If there isn’t anywhere for a cruise ship to go the port day may become a sea day, and the cruise lines are prepared for eventualities like this.

 What Happens to Excursions if Your Cruise Port is Cancelled?

-If your itinerary is changed any excursions booked through the cruise line will be automatically refunded onto your onboard account.
+If your itinerary is changed any excursions booked through the cruise line will be automatically refunded to your onboard account.

-Any excursions booked independently will not be refunded and passengers would have to talk to the independent provider with whom they booked the excursions in order to get a refund.
+Any excursions booked independently will not be refunded.
+Passengers would have to talk to the independent provider with whom they booked the excursions to get a refund.

 This security is one of the main reasons why some people prefer to take cruise line excursions.